cloudfoundry/stembuild/README.md

     	vCenter username
   -vm-inventory-path string
     	vCenter VM inventory path. (e.g: /<datacenter>/vm/<vm-folder>/<vm-name>)
+  -patch-version string
+  	String appended at end of stemcell version as a patch version.
+(Optional)
 ```

 ## [DEPRECATED] Package a Windows Stemcell from a VMDK using `stembuild package`